exportarts/ngx-pending-changes/README.md

 This library allows you to prevent users from navigating away from a page that has pending changes.

+It handles navigations inside your app as well as page reloads and closing of the window.

 ## Installation

 - `npm i -E ngx-pending-changes`